 I feel like being able to make these Seaside crochet shoes with rubber bottoms totally ups the ante on our super powers.
 These are legit shoes.
 Like, they pretty much look like something you’d buy at your favorite shoe store.
 Okay, let’s be honest, from your favorite shoe website.

 With only a pair of flip flops, some yarn and a few basic tools, you can make shoes that you’re proud to wear.
 In public.
 The Seaside Slip-Ons are modern, summery and have some espadrilles flair thanks to the contrasting sole and “jute”-style stitching around the rubber soles.
 (If you’re into the idea of crochet espadrilles sandals, here’s a free pattern to make your own!)

 The yarn I suggest for the Seaside crochet shoes with rubber soles is Lion Brand 24/7 Cotton.
 This is one of my favorite yarns to crochet shoes because the fact that it’s mercerized means that it holds its shape really well without much stretching over time.
 And the slight sheen of this yarn makes any project look pretty pro.
-You can see it below in action in several other free Make & Do Crew crochet patterns.
+You can see in action in several other free Make & Do Crew crochet patterns below.
 (Find all my free crochet patterns using flip flop here!)

 1. Crochet Espadrilles with flip flop soles